sethlilly/Vapor/README.md

+# Deprecation Notice

+With the [release of Ghost 1.0.0](https://blog.ghost.org/1-0/), Vapor 1.x is deprecated.
+Vapor 2.0.0 with full support for Ghost 1.0.0+ is coming, and as soon as I know when that will be, I'll update this repo with information.
+Thanks to everyone who has forked, contributed, and used Vapor!
+I'm looking forward to the next version.

+___

 # Vapor

 Minimal and responsive with a focus on typography, *Vapor* is a theme that embodies the core concept of [Ghost](http://ghost.org/)&mdash;it fades into the background, bringing the focus to your content.